shopware5/devdocs/source/blog/_posts/2015-11-24-pdo-inspector.md

 or changed response times.
 As you might imagine, this is a time-consuming task, as the crawler will need to retry any single possible call with multiple values and check for all the possible criteria mentioned above.

-## Analyzing queries
+### Analyzing queries
-Discussing ways to detect security issues automatically with Florian Ressel, a student from munich currently writing his bachelor thesis about web application security, I wondered if it was possible to intercept queries on the database connection level and find possible SQL injections by actually parsing and analyzing the queries.
+Discussing ways to detect security issues automatically with Florian Ressel, a student from munich currently writing his bachelor thesis about web application security, I wondered if it was possible to inspect queries on the database connection level and find possible SQL injections by actually parsing and analyzing the queries.
 As I didn't find existing libraries doing so, I implemented a prototype and after a few evenings, I think the answer is "yes".

-# SQL Query interceptor
+## SQL Query inspector
-The SQL Query interceptor is a simple library, which decorates the PDO object and parses all SQL queries, that are about to hit the SQL server.
+The SQL Query inspector is a simple library, which decorates the PDO object and parses all SQL queries, that are about to hit the SQL server.
 At this point, the SQL queries are fully assembled and either plain text SQL queries or prepared statements.

 Using the [PHP SQL parser from Justin Swanhart](https://github.com/greenlion/PHP-SQL-Parser), the library is able to find